Long-Range $N-J/\psi$ Interaction from an Operator Product Expansion Perspective: QCD Sum Rules

 Let us now consider those operators in detail.
 To project out the pion-coupled component of the four-quark condensates from $\phi_d$ and $\phi_e$, we first perform a Fierz transformation and keep only the pseudoscalar and axial vector channels.
 The Fierz transformation of the spin-0 four-quark condensate $\langle \bar{q}_{i}\gamma_{\mu}\lambda^{a}q_{i}\bar{q}_{j}\gamma_{\mu}\lambda^{a}q_{j}\rangle$ is given by:

 The four-quark operator can be divided into chiral symmetric and chiral breaking parts \cite{Kim:2020zae,Kim:2021xyp}.
 Furthermore, using the OPE for the $\rho$ and $a_1$ mesons, which are chiral partners, and employing their vacuum properties, one can estimate the vacuum expectation values of both the symmetric and breaking parts of the four-quark operators composed of axial and vector currents.
 It was found that the matrix element of the chiral symmetry breaking operator is similar to that obtained using the vacuum saturation approximation.
 However, the matrix element of the chiral symmetric operator has a magnitude comparable to that of the breaking term—contrary to the vacuum saturation hypothesis \cite{Kim:2020zae,Kim:2021xyp}, which predicts it to vanish.
 This leads to the so-called $\kappa$ parameter, which is introduced to correct the results obtained from the vacuum saturation hypothesis, and is typically taken to be larger than 1 in order to reproduce the vacuum meson masses.
 In nuclear matter, intermediate states couple to nucleons, so the deviation from the exact vacuum saturation is expected to grow larger.
-We will therefore introduce $\kappa$ and vary it from 2 to 5.
+To quantify this deviation, we introduce the parameter $\kappa$, whose values will be discussed in Sec.~\ref{sec:qsr_result}.
 Applying the vacuum saturation approximation with the parameter $\kappa$, the pion-coupled pseudoscalar and axial-vector four-quark matrix elements reduce to the following expressions:

 where the subscript v.s. indicates the vacuum saturated matrix element.
 Hence, the Fierz-projected spin-0 four-quark condensate becomes

 Here, the density-dependent part of the condensate $\langle\bar{u}u\rangle^2$ is